netanoir/da4a/_includes/actions/encampments/mauna-kea/mauna-kea.md

 ![Protect Mauna Kea graphic by Dignidad Rebelde.](/da4a/assets/images/actions/encampments/mauna-kea/dignidad-rebelde.jpg)
 > Protect Mauna Kea graphic.
 Image via [Dignidad Rebelde/Flickr](https://www.flickr.com/photos/dignidadrebelde/).

-Opposition to the new Thirty Meter Telescope (TMT) and other telescopes on Mauna Kea had been mounting for years and decades.
-The newest proposal for a telescope set off centuries-old tensions around land rights, colonization and indigenous sovereignty.
-Before the occupation, lawsuits had been filed, and environmental impact statements submitted.
+Opposition to the new Thirty Meter Telescope (TMT) and other telescopes on Mauna Kea had been mounting for decades.
+It also halted access to thirteen already existing telescopes.

 The occupation of the road prevented construction crews from building the new telescope.
 They also halted access to thirteen already existing telescopes.
 The shutdown was the longest interruption to scientific activity on Mauna Kea in the five-decade history of astronomy on the mountain, reported [*Nature*](https://www.nature.com/articles/d41586-019-02354-5)*.* As such, the protests brought issues of land rights and sovereignty into the consideration of a new audience: international astronomers.